Part-time maid's wish comes true, as Donate for a Good Cause initiative enters final straight

 A big element of the experience will also be the use of technology through augmented reality (AR).

-This is the company's final push to rally local and overseas Singaporeans to donate their unused SRVs ahead of the Dec 31 redemption deadline.
+The company is trying to rally local and overseas Singaporeans to donate their unused SRVs ahead of the Dec 31 redemption deadline.

 Among the beneficiaries are disadvantaged children and youth, people with special needs, and low-income families.
 They also include tour guides who have lost their jobs as a result of the pandemic, and food vendors, including Dignity Kitchen and Free Food for All.